NickAlvarez20/ImplementInsertionSort/README.md

 `git clone https://github.com/NickAlvarez20/ImplementInsertionSort.git`
 ## Usage
 Run the JavaScript script (e.g., node insertion_sort.js) in a JavaScript environment (e.g., Node.js or a browser console).
-The script will sort the provided arrays and output the results
+The script will sort the provided arrays and output the results:

+`node insertion_sort.js`
 ## Learning Outcomes
 This project helped me: